kubeshop/kusk-gateway/docs/guides/mocking.md

    The response includes the `x-kusk-mocked: true` header indicating mocking.

-2. With the Accept header, that has application/xml as the preffered type:
+2. With the Accept header, that has application/xml as the preferred type:

     ```shell
     curl -v -H "Host: example.com" -H "Accept: application/xml"  http://192.168.49.3/testing/mocked/1